Choosing your first ocarina

-Perhaps the most common question among newcomers to the ocarina is whether to get a single chamber ocarina or multichamber.
-There are actually pros and cons to both sides.
 If you are someone who is looking to try the instrument to see what it is about, but you are unsure you want to keep playing, a single may be the best starting point.
 Multichambers are just an extension of the single chamber design, thus you can learn all of the basics, like fingering and breath control, on a single chambered ocarina.

 Despite looking more complex, a good multichamber can actually be easier to handle for a number of reasons.
 In order to maximise the range available to the player, single chambered ocarinas have two thumb holes.
 This is technically challenging to deal with, as the right thumb hole is also the primary support point, and it must be opened without dropping the instrument.
 Because they produce range in a different way, multichambered ocarinas generally do not have a right thumb hole.
 This lets the right thumb exclusively support the instrument, and eliminates a notable barrier to advanced playing.